-Self-introduction and how/why you developed an interest the Aus-China relationship?
+Self-introduction and how/why you developed an interest in the Aus-China relationship?

 I have always been interested in Chinese culture and history and when I started university at the Australian National University and had the opportunity to finally learn Chinese I seized the opportunity.
 At this time, the Australia-China relationship was starting to be noticed as fundamental to Australia and I myself started to grow interested in how to further develop relations between the two countries.
 I feel each country has a lot to offer the other and it is only through person to person relations that we will be able to further strengthen this relationship and enjoy it for many more years to come.

 Tell us about your work experience.
-What did your role entailed?
+What did your role entail?

 What were some of the highlights and challenges experience whilst working in Australia or China?

 Overall, it was a wonderful experience and I really enjoyed it.
 The hardest part was living in the school’s dorms.
 As it was in a rural location, there was nothing nearby and it was impossible to leave the school and dorm during the week, as there was no public transport and I didn’t have a car/bike.
 Also, the dorm was fairly basic in its furnishings with no internet, TV, kitchen or washing machine.
 This made it quite challenging, however, the other teachers understood my situation and did their best to make me feel welcome and helped me out in whichever possible.
 In the end, it was only a small hurdle.
 The highlights were many.
 For many students, I was the first foreigner they had ever seen, and it was great to teach them about Australia.
 Showing them pictures of me in Australia with my family and at famous locations was inspiring, as you could see their horizons broadening as they realised there is much more to the world than their small school.
 Letting the children taste vegemite and seeing their reactions was also a memorable event.
 I also had many opportunities to travel within Taiwan, and it was wonderful to be able to experience the hospitable and beautiful country.